-The sequential approach to considering allegations means that a finding that the proven facts amount to a lack of competence, misconduct, etc. will not automatically result in the Panel concluding that fitness to practise is impaired.
-A Panel may properly conclude that fitness to practise is not impaired where, for example, it is satisfied that the act or omission in question was an isolated error which has been remedied by the registrant and which is highly unlikely to be repeated.
+The sequential approach to considering allegations means that a finding that the preven facts amount to a lack of competence, misconduct, etc. will not automatically result in the Panel concluding that fitness to practice is impaired.
+A Panel may properly conclude that fitness to practice is not impaired where, for example, it is caticfied that the act or emission in question was an isolated error which has been remedied by the registrant and which is highly unlikely to be repeated.